Supporting Local Charities Where Children Need Help Most | Download a PDF About Bridge the Gap Project

 The impact:

-This work demonstrates what’s possible when early education programs are supported and scaled effectively—reaching more children and delivering measurable, lasting impact.
+This work demonstrates what’s possible when early education programs receive the support they need to grow and scale.

 Pakistan (2024): Proving the Model